yokourou/Multi-Objective-Routing-Problem-with-Constraints-An-Approach-for-Routing-Problems/README.md

 # Multi-Objective-Routing-Problem-with-Constraints-An-Approach-for-Routing-Problems

+## Contributor
+This project has been done with Ali Makouar : github.com/alimakouar

 ## Network Representation

 In the context of this project, the operator's network is represented as a directed graph, where each node corresponds to a potential routing point, and each arc represents a connection between these points.
 Each arc is characterized by a maximum capacity and a routing cost per unit of traffic.